sgarr754/Coffee-Sales-Data/README.md

 ### Daily Sales
 The three graphs below display the first two months that were previously shown to have the highest [sales and number of drinks bought](#Sales_Num_Drink) (October, February), the month with the lowest sales and number of drinks bought (April), and the month of May.

-Each graph shows the sales of each day in that month.
+Each graph shows the sales of each day in that month, with a circle marker indicating the sale made that day.
+A day with no circle marker indicates no sales made that day.

 The month of May shows missing dates (2024-05-01, 2024-05-04, 2024-05-05).
 Reasons for no record of a transaction could be for a number of reasons (no transactions made that day, store closed, broken equipment, etc.), but was added to showcase missing dates.